 Imani Nzingha, raised in New Haven, CT, has always had a love for the arts but only decided to pursue her dance career in 2009.
 Since then she has had opportunities to work with artists such as Abdel Salaam, Matthew Rushing, Nathan Trice, Young Paris, Frederick Earl Mosley, Asé Dance Collective, Ismael Kouyate, Urban Bush Women, Ronald K. Brown, and many more.
 The Long Island University grad is now a freelance artist and continues to broaden her artistry by working with a wide range of artists in New York City and beyond.

-Aoi Ohno started dancing when she was 3 years old in Kanazawa, Japan.
+Aoi Ohno from Kanagawa, Japan.
+She started dancing when she was 3 years old.
 She graduated from Tokyo Visual Arts vocational school and joined dance company RAKUDO.
 She then moved to NYC and trained in modern dance at The Ailey school as a scholarship student.
 During her time there, she worked with Ray Mercer and Darrel Moultrie.
 Since graduating from the Ailey School she has worked with Nai-Ni Chen Dance Company, Arch Ballet, Jon Lehrer Dance Company, Ballet Nepantla and Brooklyn Ballet.
+She currently teaches ballet at Brooklyn Ballet for their Adult ballet classes and conservatory program for students age 10 and older.
+Additionally she has worked as a Gyrotonic teacher at BodyEvolution in Manhattan and has choreographic experience for YAGP finalists in 2022.

 Red Dance Studio (aka Eva Dance Studio) is a new dance troupe established in New York in 2017.
 Their training and practice is based on classical ballet and mainly focuses on Chinese classical dance and folk dance.
 Many of their dancers are working professionals and all strive for excellence in performance.
 This year their dancers include performers who are successful in other professions as well, including a medical doctor (who has been working nonstop on the front lines since the pandemic started), a film producer, an accountant from a healthcare organization, a real estate broker, an IT director, and professionals with doctorates and masters degrees from top universities, including Columbia University.
 Red Dance Studio (Eva Dance Stuido) has participated in the largest dance festival in the northeast, performed in Chinese New Year galas, in colleges, and at Lincoln Center.
 They also have performed in New York public libraries and senior centers.
 Through the pandemic Red Dance Studio (Eva Dance Studio) kept practicing Chinese dance via Zoom, participated in the World TaoLi Dance Competition (online), performed multiple times online for all audiences via YouTube Live, and provided free dance lessons online for all ages worldwide.
 Their mission is to present Chinese heritage and culture through dance performance.